uva-slp/pauselab/docs/specific-test-plans.md

 ## Compatibility Testing
 We will execute the requirements test on the most recent version of the major web browsers (Firefox, Chrome, IE, and Safari).
 If -- and only if -- the requirements test passes on all of those browsers, then the compatibility test will be considered to have passed.

+### Results
+The system runs correctly on Microsoft Edge and iOS devices.